 - Hosting an informal neighborhood gathering or potluck dinner.
 It will give you a chance to meet some people you haven't met before.

-- Hosting an informal event with the parents of some of your child's friends.
-This would be a great way to get to know other families and also develop friendships of your own
+Start the process of making new friends slowly by finding a buddy you can eat lunch with regularly at work or hosting an informal event with the parents of some of your child's friends.
+This would be a great way to get to know other families and also develop friendships of your own.